 Areas I help with

-I specialise in supporting people who’ve experienced challenging or traumatic life events.
+I specialise in supporting people with challenging life events and painful patterns.

 • Family and relationship issues